 - Create your customer segments: Analyse the responses from your research to highlight which customer segments are most relevant to your brand.

 - Test your marketing strategy: Once you have interpreted your responses, test your findings on your target market, using conversion tracking to see how effective it is.And keep testing.
 If uptake is disappointing, relook at your segments or your research methods.

 Market segmentation strategy

 Why should market segmentation be considered a strategy?
-A strategy is a considered plan that takes you from point A to point B in an effective and useful way.
+A Customer Experience Strategy is a considered plan that takes you from point A to point B in an effective and useful way.
 Market segmentation is similar, as there will be times you need to revisit your market segments, such as:

-In times of rapid change: A great example is how the Covid-19 pandemic forced a lot of businesses to rethink how they sell to customers.
-Businesses with physical stores looked at online ordering, while restaurant owners considered collections.
+- In times of rapid change: A great example is how the Covid-19 pandemic forced a lot of businesses to rethink how they sell to customers.
+Businesses with physical stores looked at online ordering, while restaurant owners considered curbside pickups.